 When I was seven, my father was in a terrible car accident that turned my world upside down.
 Like too many families are familiar with, the high cost of healthcare made it needlessly difficult on my family mentally, emotionally, and financially.
 But because that crisis happened before years of disinvestment in our social safety net, we were able to stay housed and fed through programs like TANF and local food banks.

 That’s why I have fought so hard to protect and increase funding for these same programs this year in the state legislature, ensuring families like mine can depend on them during this crisis.
 Digging out from the pandemic is just the beginning though– we need to be investing in people so that they can thrive, not just survive.

-1. Further address the unfairness in our tax code by building on the progress we made in the state legislature this year when we passed a capital gains tax.
-King County should pursue its own progressive revenue options to ensure the super-wealthy pay their fair share to fund investments in the well-being of working families.
+1. Further address the unfairness in our tax code by building on the progress we made in the state legislature to enable new progressive revenue and lowering the tax burden for working families.
+King County should lead on progressive revenue options to ensure the super-wealthy pay their fair share instead of continuing to rely on sales and property taxes.

-2. Work with unions to expand apprenticeship programs and diversify our skilled workforce by connecting students who don’t want to pursue higher classroom education with opportunities to earn while they learn.
+2. Work with unions to expand apprenticeship programs and diversify our skilled workforce by connecting students to good jobs.

-3. Make higher education more accessible to students from low-income families by increasing funding for schools in communities who have been excluded from public investments to provide services like college preparation and career counseling while subsidizing costs.
+3. Make higher childcare and early education more accessible to students from low-income families and provide services like college preparation and career counseling through partnerships with community organizations.

 Support small businesses by creating an Office of Economic Development.
 Despite being the 12th largest County in the nation we do not have a dedicated office to foster growth and help small businesses thrive.